 6. Poor Editing

 There’s one final thing that distinguishes a DIY corporate video production from a professional one – editing.
 I’ve tried editing videos myself and it isn’t that easy.
 Sure, there are lots of tools, many of them free, to do the job, but in my experience, as a video amateur, there’s only so much I’ll be able to achieve.
 I’ve done some passable videos, but nothing great.
 In contrast, the professionals have the right tools to get the best from your video footage.
-Check out these tips on editing from Flip Eleven Creative.

 So there you have it – six good reasons why you should avoid DIY approach and get a professional corporate video done instead.
 And there’s good news – you don’t even have to be on camera if you don’t want to.
 Today’s video technology means you can show off your business in a fun and friendly way using animated characters – that’s a great way to boost your company while avoiding the DIY headaches.